Itzel González

-Itzel González Rodríguez (born 14 August 1994) is a Mexican footballer who plays as a goalkeeper for Liga MX Femenil side Club América and the Mexico women's national team.
+Itzel González Rodríguez (born 14 August 1994) is a Mexican professional footballer who plays as a goalkeeper for Liga MX Femenil club Tigres UANL and the Mexico national team.

 College career

 González played college soccer for the UC San Diego Tritons between 2012 and 2016, redshirting in 2015.

+Club career

+On 24 May 2025, González made several key saves for Tigres in the 2025 CONCACAF W Champions Cup final against Gotham FC.
+She stopped two penalty kicks during regulation but could not deny Esther on the rebound of the second penalty as Tigres lost 1–0.

 International career

 González was a non-playing squad member for the Mexico women's national under-20 football team at the 2012 FIFA U-20 Women's World Cup.

 González made her debut for the senior Mexico women's national team on 15 December 2019, in a 4–0 friendly defeat by Brazil at Estadio Fonte Luminosa in Araraquara.